felixongom/diteorm/README.md

-  'next_page' => null; //what next page is, null for no next page 'prev_page' => 1; //what next page is, null for no next page 'per_page' => 10; //number of records per page 'data' = [...]; // records for each page
+  'next_page' => null; //what next page is, null for no next page 'prev_page' => 1; //what next page is, null for no next page 'per_page' => 10; //number of records per page 'position' => 1; //position of the first record of a page in the entire result 'data' = [...]; // records for each page
 ]
 ```